serosenstein/UniFi-MAC-detector/README.md

 *Nix system  (needed for curl command because I'm too lazy to write the ProwlAPI call in Python or import a 3rd party library)

 An API user created in UniFi Controller as a *LOCAL* Account

+The file "vardata.py" should be copied out of the example directory into the main level directory and the variables should be modified to fit your environment